 While this policy is designed for the long term, it will be reviewed annually and updated when needed.
+Any update to the policy is approved by the BIC and the Board

 Stewardship - terminology and our beliefs

 We embrace the UK Financial Reporting Council ('FRC')'s definition that stewardship is the responsible allocation, management and oversight of capital to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society.